sass/sass/doc-src/SASS_CHANGELOG.md

 it now prints the filename where the error occurs, as well as a backtrace of Sass imports and mixins.

-### Formatting

-Properties of the form

-    margin: auto
-      top: 10px
-      bottom: 20px

-That is, properties with a value and *also* nested properties, are now rendered as such in nested output mode:

-    margin: auto;
-      margin-top: 10px;
-      margin-bottom: 20px;

-That is, with the nested properties indented in the source.

 ### Ruby 1.9 Support

 * Sass and `css2sass` now produce more descriptive errors